marziarivi/RadioLensfit/README.md

 This is a MPI+OpenMP code for simulating visibilities of one observed galaxy by using SKA1-MID configuration, and measuring the galaxy shape in the visibility domain adopting  a Bayesian model fitting approach.
 It uses an exponential Sersic model and works in the visibility domain avoiding Fourier Transform.

-version 1.1 - single galaxy in the field of view, normal gridding
+version 1.0 - single galaxy at the phase centre version 1.1 - single galaxy in the field of view, normal gridding

 ## Installation